UNINETTSigma2/documentation/nird_archive/metadata.md

 * Public: (meta)data is openly available to everyone without any restrictions.
 * Restricted: metadata is publicly available, but data is restricted to a group of people.
-* Non public: metadata is publicly available, but data is not publicly available.
+* Non-public: metadata is publicly available, but data is not publicly available.
 * Embargoed: data is “Restricted” and will become “Public” after the embargo date is reached.

 **Recommendations:** For research data the concept “as open as possible, as close as necessary” to ensure transparency and openness should be followed.
 Most research data should be fully open.